User Profile

 I was in the middle of reading The Armageddon Protocol, the latest science fiction thriller from Dan Moren.
 He’s my favorite newish author, with six novels out now, each better than the last (and the first one was excellent).
 More people should know about his books.

 Anyway, I set that aside to begin reading a 2017 book by Yale historian Timothy Snyder.
 It offers ““twenty lessons from the twentieth century, adapted to the circumstances of today” and is the source of many quotes and memes going around the last few days.
 It’s a quick easy read.
 If you voted for the guy and think the current panic is hyperbole, I recommend reading this book if only to reassure yourself that it is hyperbole and to see what to watch for to ensure you’re on the right side of history if the bottom ever were to fall out.
-And for the …
+And for …

-Leigh Brackett: The Long Tomorrow 5 stars
+Leigh Brackett: The Long Tomorrow

 Fantastic Post-Apocalyptic Classic I'd Missed